 You can access flows in aggregations in a simple aggregation, in filter or group by, or in a nested flow.
 You cannot access flows in a prefilter.

 When you use information from a flow in an aggregation, you are bringing a flow scope property into an event scoped query.
-For a complete discussion scope in Interana, see Understand scope.
+For a discussion of scope in Interana, see Understand scope.